basho/riak-python-client/README.md

 [Source build documentation](http://docs.basho.com/riak/kv/latest/setup/installing/source/).

-When building a from source, the protocol buffers port will be `8087` and HTTP will be `8098`.
+When building from source, the protocol buffers port will be `8087` and HTTP will be `8098`.

 ### Package